openaps/AndroidAPSdocs/docs/EN/Usage/making-sport-with-AAPS.md

 Always keep in mind please: arrival comes before speed!
 Safety for you and the others in road traffic is very, very important.
 :::

+### Example

-Specifically, let's take about 60 minutes of cycling on a flat route with a moderate heart rate as an example.
+Let's take about 60 minutes of cycling on a flat route with a moderate heart rate as an example.

 1. we take a flat route in order to have an even load for the first exercise.
 This is not about performance, but purely about learning how you should react to changes in blood glucose.
 1. we take the heart rate as an indicator of the load, as it is easy to see whether you are under load or not.